smichard/graphR/README.md

 ## Getting Started

-The easiest way to use **graphR.** is to pull the latest pre-build Docker container from [Dockerhub](https://hub.docker.com/r/smichard/graphr/) and to run it within your enviroment.
-The following commands will download **graphR.** from Dockerhub and make it available on your enviroment using it's ip-address
+The easiest way to use **graphR.** is to pull the latest pre-build Docker container from [Dockerhub](https://hub.docker.com/r/smichard/graphr/) and to run it within your environment.
+The following commands will download **graphR.** from Dockerhub and make it available on your environment using it's ip-address

 ```
 docker pull smichard/graphr